mriskaer/BachelorS2125625149/README.txt

 In the dashboard the ML-classes are called, to set the settings for these please navigate to the DashboardController class.

 When the code is run it can take a while before the dashboard is live, this is due to the pictures the program generates.
 When using a dataset of about 2000 lines it takes us 1-2 minutes to launch the dashboard.

+It is not possible to run this code directly from github, since the datasets are not included in the upload.